 Are you sure?

-What was my take away from that experience?
-Always…and I mean always, double check the command before you execute it.
-If you’re not sure of the outcome ask someone else to double check it, verify the command verbally or online, or test it on a dev/test environment first.
-Whatever you do, if you are unsure, is to blindly run the command.
-If the server goes down, the query locks down the instance, or the update/delete query doesn’t have a where clause or not wrapped in transaction….all of which are you going to make you have a bad day.
+What was my takeaway from that experience?
+Always…and I mean always, double-check the command before you execute it.
+If you’re not sure of the outcome ask someone else to double-check it, verify the command verbally or online, or test it on a dev/test environment first.
+Whatever you do, if you are unsure, DO NOT blindly run the command on a production server.
+If the server goes down, the query locks down the instance, or the update/delete query doesn’t have a where clause or not wrapped in a transaction….these kinds of things are going to make you have a bad day.
 And when you do screw up, because you will, OWN it.
 Don’t hide behind your mistake and don’t blame others.

 Rebooting isn’t a fix

 Another lesson I learned the hard way was rebooting isn’t a fix.
-It was a bad, lazy habitat that I was allowed to slip into my early days of my career.
-That’s not to say there are not times where a reboot is the appropriate action.
-However, if you have constant memory or cpu issues than you need to be doing a deeper dive into what’s wrong with your server.
+It was a bad, lazy habitat that I was allowed to slip into the early days of my career.
+That’s not to say there are not times where a reboot is an appropriate action.
+However, if you have constant memory or CPU issues then you need to be doing a deeper dive into what’s wrong with your server.
 Again, back to my days at EDS, we had an application running on Linux that was hitting one of the MySQL databases hard.
 Instead of troubleshooting the app, the developers had us just reboot the server as needed.
 That is until management had enough of that stupidity and had us take it out of the app pool.